-Our financing application for Low-Income Housing Tax Credits (LIHTC) to the California Tax Credit Allocation Committee (CTCAC) was made on March 1, 2017, and we anticipate an allocation on June 7, 2017.
-We have already launched the design with the architects, engineers, and contractors and anticipate beginning relocation and construction in early December of 2017 and completion in early 2019.
+Our financing application for Low-Income Housing Tax Credits (LIHTC) to the California Tax Credit Allocation Committee (CTCAC) was made on March 1, 2017, and construction was completed in March 2020.

-The total development costs are expected to be over $35 million with over $22 million in tax credit equity (through the sale of LIHTCs).
-HACSJ contributes over $5 million between loan funds and the land value, and the remainder will be in the form of a mortgage associated with the development.
+The total development costs were about $41 million and with over $22 million in tax credit equity (through the sale of LIHTCs).
+HACSJ contributed over $5 million between loan funds and the land value, and the remainder of the funds came from mortgages associated with the development.